 \section{Introduction}

 In context-aware computing, location is a fundamental component that supports a wide-range of applications \cite{hazas2004location,licht2017location}.
 During natural disasters, location is crucial for situational awareness during disaster response \cite{son2008supporting}.
-When available, targeted streams of social media data are therefore particularly valuable for disaster response \cite{munro2011subword}\footnote{We define a \textit{targeted stream} as a set of tweets that has the potential to satisfy an event-related information need \cite{piskorski2013named} crawled using keywords and hashtags, to contextualize the event (e.g., ``\#HarveyFlood'').}.
+When available, targeted streams of social media data are therefore particularly valuable for disaster response \cite{munro2011subword}\footnote{We define a \textit{targeted stream} as a set of tweets that has the potential to satisfy an event-related information need \cite{piskorski2013named} crawled using keywords and hashtags, to contextualize the event (e.g., ``\#ChennaiFloods'' for the floods in Chennai, India).}.
 For example, the tweet ``water level in Ganapathy Colony is around 2 m'' refers to a location.
-But, unless we know where ``Ganapathy Colony'' is, the water level data cannot enhance situational awareness and inform disaster response applications such as storm surge modeling or forecasting.
+But, unless we know where ``Ganapathy Colony'' is, the water level data cannot enhance situational awareness and inform disaster response applications such as storm surge modeling/forecasting.

 However, pragmatic influences on writing style shorten names to reduce redundant content in social media.
 We call this the \textit{location name contraction problem}.
-For example, ``Balalok School'', appears in the Chennai flood tweets in contrast to the full gazetteer name--``Balalok Matriculation Higher Secondary School''. \newcite{carroll1983nameheads} examined the complex phenomenon of alternate name forms (called Nameheads).
+For example, ``Balalok School'', appears in the Chennai flood tweets in contrast to the full gazetteer name, ``Balalok Matriculation Higher Secondary School''. \newcite{carroll1983nameheads} examined the complex phenomenon of alternate name forms (called Nameheads).
 He distinguishes between four shortening processes: (1) Appellation Formation, (2) Explicit Metonomy, (3) Category Ellipsis, and (4) Location Ellipsis.

 Appellation Formation occurs when, for example, the author refers to the location name ``The Erie Canal'' as ``The Canal''.
 People may also refer to the only airport in the affected area as just ``The Airport''.
 Referring to ``University of Michigan'' as ``Michigan'' is an example of Explicit Metonomy.
 Common ground or shared understanding between the author and the recipient establishes the referent \cite{resnick1991perspectives}.
-Both Appellation formation and Metonomy pose \emph{disambiguation} problems, and require context such as the author's location to resolve.
+Both appelation formation and metonomy pose \emph{disambiguation} problems, and require context such as the author's location to resolve.